 See also: How to Promote a Song on TikTok.

 - Adding texts will require you to make a fresh video, so after opening the app, click on the ‘+’ button on the home screen.
 It will automatically switch to the sound and video recording page with your front camera (maybe).

 - Tap on the record button.
 When you’re done recording your video, tap the red tick button.
 Your recorded video will appear and start playing in loops as it waits to be edited.

 - Now, add your text and edit it to your liking.
-You can set the text to align to the center, left or right, add color to the text’s background and change its font type.
+You can set the text to align to the center, left, or right, add color to the text’s background and change its font type.

 - Decide at what specific point it will appear.

-- If the subtitle is tied to a sound which is part of the video and lasts for 3 seconds, move any corner until the label above the bar reads ‘Selected Sticker lasts for 3.0s’.
+- If the subtitle is tied to a sound that is part of the video and lasts for 3 seconds, move any corner until the label above the bar reads ‘Selected Sticker lasts for 3.0s’.

-- Your subtitle, which is 3 seconds long will last from the 10th second until the end of the 12th one (a total of 3 seconds).
+- Your subtitle, which is 3 seconds long, will last from the 10th second until the end of the 12th one (a total of 3 seconds).

 - Tapping the ‘√’ button confirms that you are done.
 Let the video play again to ensure that you have done it correctly.
-If not, you can go to ‘Set duration’ again (step 5).
+If not, you can go to "Set duration" again (step 5).

 Creating TikTok subtitles is so easy.
 The steps are detailed to ensure that the dumbest (no pun intended) TikTok user can do it.
 Enjoy creating your subtitles!